 Aimee Okotie-Oyekan is completing concurrent Master’s degrees in Environmental Studies and Community and Regional Planning at the University of Oregon; she obtained a B.S. in Biology from the University of Georgia in 2017.
 Her master’s thesis approaches issues of racism and other social inequalities as intertwined with environmental injustices.
 She aims to shape applied work in real communities, contributing holistic and systems-thinking approaches.

 Simon Rabyniuk received his Master of Architecture degree from the University of Toronto in 2019; the previous year, he received the Howarth-Wright Travel Fellowship supporting research on the integration of civilian drones into city skies.
 His thesis received an ARC-King Medal for architectural research.
 Prior to these studies, he was a principal at the research, art, and design studio Department of Unusual Certainties.
-He currently teaches courses relating to the technology of urbanism at the Daniels Faculty of OCAD University and George Brown College in Toronto.
+He currently teaches courses relating to the technology of urbanism at the Daniels Faculty of Architecture, Landscape, and Design at the University of Toronto, OCAD University, and George Brown College in Toronto.

 Anna Renken holds a B.A. in Architecture and Art from Yale University and an M.Arch with a Media + Modernity certificate from the Princeton University School of Architecture, where she was an editor of the journal Pidgin.
 She has assisted with a variety of exhibition and publication projects at institutions including the Canadian Centre for Architecture, the Walker Art Center, and the Museum of Modern Art.
 With attention to methodological and representational questions, she approaches social and environmental issues from a spatial perspective.